blue5800/segmentation_guard/README.md

 A low-level C library that attempts to keep your program alive by catching segmentation faults, decoding the offending instruction, and skipping over it.
 It forces a return when the program calls invalid memory, such as a null function pointer.

+## Warning

+NEVER use this library in production. it is built to rely on extreme undefined behavior, and there is no guarantee that it will work in your environment.
+Furthermore, the entire premise of the library is fundamentally unsafe; skipping faulty instructions WILL lead to undefined behavior and unreliable output.
+This library exists purely for educational and entertainment purposes.
+If one wanted this functionality, it should be implemented using `sigaction` instead of the legacy `signal` api, as `sigaction` provides a `ucontext_t` structure which can be used to safely gather context without relying on undefined stack hacks.
+However, I implemented it this way for aesthetic purposes, as it is objectively cool.

 ## Features

 - **Automatic Fault Recovery:** Catches `SIGSEGV` signals and prevents the process from terminating immediately.